Corporate Finance, Deal Advisory, Transaction services

-An M&A exercise will normally take six to nine months to complete, so it is imperative that business owners factor this timing into their decision about when the best time to sell is.
+But once you’ve decided to sell your business, the next step is to figure out when’s best.
+An M&A exercise will normally take six to nine months to complete, so it is imperative that business owners factor this timing into their decision.
+But there are other factors to consider too, which we’ve listed below…

 Firstly, the business must be prepared for a sale.